FormstoneClassic/Gridlock/src/README.md

 }
 ```

-This will effect every element on the page.
-It can have unexpected results but will help speed development by modifying how padding and borders effect.
+This will effect every element on the page and can have unexpected results.
+In the long run it will help speed development by modifying how padding and borders effect the box model calculations.
+[Learn more about border-box](http://www.paulirish.com/2012/box-sizing-border-box-ftw/).

 ### Row Widths and Columns Counts